Vando7/FMI-Network-Programming/README.md

 ```

 ## Running the script
-Open terminal in the folder when the script is and run:
+Open terminal in the folder where the script is and run:
 ```
 python hw1.py IP [IP...]
 ```